 For the sake of fairness, the EM selects the random cadets in advance by consulting the team roster and choosing cadets whose last name place, say, 4th and 5th when listed alphabetically.

-combination for either a male or female cadet, regardless of the participant's gender.
-The hypothetical cadet's uniform will not be actually worn but displayed on clothes hangers for inspection.

-- 2. Report In.
-The senior cadet of the two on the team will report in to the judge.
-Report should be sharp and crisp (salute not required if inside), identifying the team by name and/or number, and that they are reporting for Uniform Prep competition. - 3.
 Report Out.
 Upon completion of the timed phase, the senior cadet of the two on the team will report out to the judge.
-Report should be sharp and crisp (salute not required if inside), identifying the team by name and/or number, and that they have concluded the Uniform Prep competition. - 4.
-Cadets will have access to CAPR 39-1, irons, ironing boards, small scissors, a ruler, and similar items useful for preparing a uniform. - c.
-Conditions: Spot Inspection of Uniform Wear. - 1.
-At a predetermined time unknown to the teams, the EM will select at random two cadets per team to participate in a spot inspection of uniform wear.
-6 (p.
-13) - 2.
-Process.
-The selected cadets will be called forward at a moment's notice and made to stand for a uniform inspection.
+Report should be sharp and crisp (salute not required if inside), identifying the team by name and/or number, and that they have concluded the Uniform Prep competition.

+Cadets will have access to CAPR 39-1, irons, ironing boards, small scissors, a ruler, and similar items useful for preparing a uniform.

+Spot Inspection of Uniform Wear

+(1) At a predetermined time, unknown to the teams, the EM will select at random two cadets per team to participate in a spot inspection of uniform wear.6

+(2) The selected cadets will be called forward at a moment's notice and made to stand for a uniform inspection.
 Ordinarily, this event will be conducted when the cadets are in the "blues" combination.
 Flight caps will be worn during the inspection, even if indoors.
-A reasonable amount of sand / dirt on the shoes will be forgiven due to the spot nature of the inspection. - 3.
-Report In.
+A reasonable amount of sand / dirt on the shoes will be forgiven due to the spot nature of the inspection.

+(3) Report In.
 Each cadet will report in when each judge approaches them to conduct the inspection.
-Report should be sharp and crisp and will include a salute, identifying the cadet by name and team, and that they are reporting for Uniform Inspection. - 4.
-Minimum Standards.
+Report should be sharp and crisp and will include a salute, identifying the cadet by name and team, and that they are reporting for Uniform Inspection.

+(4) Minimum Standards.
 Cadets will be judged using the scorecard found in Appendix 1.
 Note that the rubric focuses on fundamental matters of compliance only.
 Cadets may earn the maximum number of points available simply by meeting CAPR 39-1 standards; extra points are not awarded for exceeding the standard.
 For example, shoes that are "shined and good repair" meet the CAPR 39-1 standard, while shoes that are spit-shined to a high gloss exceed the standard.
-Uniforms that are appropriately sized meet the standard, while uniforms that are form-fitted by a professional tailor exceed the standard. - 5.
-Team Standardization.
+Uniforms that are appropriately sized meet the standard, while uniforms that are form-fitted by a professional tailor exceed the standard.

+(5) Team Standardization.
 The ability of a team to standardize its appearance will be evaluated only to a minimal extent.
 Matters that can be standardized without incurring significant cost will be evaluated, but cost-sensitive matters of uniformity will not be.
-For example, shee style, fabric weight of uniforms, whether some females wear skirts and others wear pants, will not be evaluated.
+For example, shoe style, fabric weight of uniforms, whether some females wear skirts and others wear pants, will not be evaluated.
 This event is conducted in recognition that cadets often wear hand-me-down uniforms.
-Consequently, the event tests the cadets' ability to wear their uniform correctly and proudly, not on their ability to purchase brand new uniform items. - 6.
-Report Out.
+Consequently, the event tests the cadets' ability to wear their uniform correctly and proudly, not on their ability to purchase brand new uniform items.

+(6) Report Out.
 Upon completion of the uniform inspection by each judge, the cadet will report out to the judge.
-Report should be sharp and crisp and will include a salute, identifying the cadet by name and team, and that they have concluded the Uniform Inspection. - d.
+Report should be sharp and crisp and will include a salute, identifying the cadet by name and team, and that they have concluded the Uniform Inspection.

+c.
 Scoring.
-The two portions of the event the uniform preparation and the spot inspection are scored separately, each using its own rubric.
+The two portions of the event - the uniform preparation and the spot inspection - are scored separately, each using its own rubric.
 However, those two scores will be added together to produce a single score for the team.
 Team rank order is determined by sorting the teams by total number of points earned.

 2-7.
-Cadet Physical Fitness Test
+CADET PHYSICAL FITNESS TEST